BrainStone/UltimateMultiTool/README.md

 - Allows combining any combination of tools
 - Discoverable recipes for the vanilla recipe book
 - Upgrading your diamond tools via the smithing table works
+- Enchantments and item renaming works.
+Everything with an axe can additionally receive damage enhancing enchantments
 - Easy to use commands to give the items outright: `/loot give @s loot umultitool:<material>_<tool>` (example:
 	`/loot give @s loot umultitool:netherite_paxeloe`)
+- Only one continuously running command with a predicate in place to further reduce the impact (required for the netherite upgrading logic)

 # Screenshots